Making Applesauce at Home – By Hand or KitchenAid

 This is the traditional way of making applesauce for our family, and how my grandparents made applesauce for years.
 It requires a little more effort, but produces the delicious, chunky applesauce you know and love.

 After you’ve washed your apples, get settled into a comfortable spot.
 Begin peeling, coring, and chopping up your apples into 1/2 inch chunks.
-Once you have a pot full of them, add water (when in doubt, use extra), cover it, and get it cooking on the stove.
+Once you have a pot full of them, add enough water (when in doubt, use extra), cover it, and get it cooking on the stove over medium heat.
 You’ll need to stir it often, so don’t go too far away!

 Depending on the size of your batch and the type of apple used, it can take anywhere from a half-hour to two or three hours for the apples to reach a soft, mashable consistency.
 Don’t rush it – as long as the sauce isn’t burning, it can cook as long as it needs to.
 Add more water along the way if you’re worried.